l-stanny/REGEX/README.md

-REGEX for advanced search and replace
+REGEX examples for advanced search and replace
 ===================
 These expressions came in handy when searching large quantities of data.